TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/2-install-extbase-and-fluid.rst

 go to the Extension Manager and select *Install Extensions*.
 Click the little plus icon at the beginnings of the entries for the Extensions *extbase* and
 *fluid*.
-Afterwards -if neccessary- there will by a dialogue, adjusting the TYPO3 database a little, because Extbase will need a new database table to store cache informations.
+Afterwards -if necessary- there will by a dialog, adjusting the TYPO3 database a little, because Extbase will need a new database table to store cache informations.

 Now you have installed Extbase and Fluid and can use them for